kosugitti/ggExametrika/README.md

 # ggExametrika
-The accompanying package allows you to format the output of the Exametrika package in a modern and Tidy way, and also enables plotting with ggplot.
+This is a companion package that modernizes and tidies the output from the Exametrika package, and also makes it compatible for plotting with ggplot.